lowkeyluke/BlackjackAI/README.md

 # BlackjackAI
-Neural network with blackjack data that predicts how to win.
+Neural network that inputs blackjack data to predict how to win.